Jayavarshini-G/M1_Phonebook-Management_util/README.md

 WHERE:Industries,Companies

-WHEN:to maintain logs
+WHEN:To maintain logs

-WHY:easy to store data
+WHY:Easy to store data

 HOW:Operates by user inputs